Template Functions

 semverCompare

-A more robust comparison function is provided as semverCompare
+A more robust comparison function is provided as semverCompare.
+It returns true if

 The SemVer functions use the Masterminds semver library, from the creators of Sprig.